What do you have to do to get Extfs filesystems to mount using FUSE this week?

 Well, that didn’t work.
 Some missing libraries, eh?

-You could spend time debugging it, but you just want to get the damn files off the disk to meet a deadline that isn’t about remedying Apple’s dismal filesystem situation for them for free.
+You could spend time debugging it, but you just want to get the cursed files off the disk to meet a deadline that isn’t about remedying Apple’s dismal filesystem situation for them for free.

 Perhaps you could use the slightly different instructions in some github ticket or just download binaries from some complete stranger?